 So $\mathsf{Zin}(c_V)\circ\partial_{V\times V}\circ\partial_V=\partial_{V\times V}\circ\partial_V$. \end{enumerate} So we conclude that $\partial$ is a differential combinator transformation. \end{proof}

-Thus, $(\mathsf{Zin},\mu,\eta,\partial)$ is a Cartesian differential monad, and so the opposite of its Kleisli category is a Cartesian differential category (which we summarize in Corollary \ref{cor:ZIN} below).
+Thus, $(\mathsf{Zin},\mu,\eta,\partial)$ is a coCartesian differential monad, and so the opposite of its Kleisli category is a Cartesian differential category (which we summarize in Corollary \ref{cor:ZIN} below).
 As we will explain below, this Cartesian differential category corresponds to differentiating non-commutative polynomials.
-The Cartesian differential monad $(\mathsf{Zin},\mu,\eta,\partial)$ also comes equipped with a $\mathsf D$-linear counit.
+The coCartesian differential monad $(\mathsf{Zin},\mu,\eta,\partial)$ also comes equipped with a $\mathsf D$-linear counit.
 Define $\varepsilon_V:\mathsf{Zin}(V)\to V$ on pure tensors as follows:

 which we extend by linearity.
 In other words, $\varepsilon_V$ projects out the $V$ component of $\mathsf{Zin}(V)$.

 \begin{lemma} $\varepsilon$ is a $\mathsf D$-linear counit of $(\mathsf{Zin},\mu,\eta,\partial)$. \end{lemma} \begin{proof}The proof is straightforward, and so we leave this as an excercise for the reader. \end{proof}